jina-ai/clip-as-service/README.md

 This gives the current status of the server including number of requests, number of clients etc. in JSON format.
 The only thing remained is to start a HTTP server for returning this JSON to the frontend that renders it.

-`plugin/dashboard/index.html` and `bindings.js` show a simple dashboard based on Bootstrap and Vue.js.
+`plugin/dashboard/index.html` shows a simple dashboard based on Bootstrap and Vue.js.

 <p align="center"><img src=".github/dashboard.png?raw=true"/></p>